-- A switch from variable to fixed rate or vice versa
+- A switch from variable to fixed mortgage rate or vice versa

 You might choose to refinance a 30-year mortgage into another 30-year mortgage, giving you more time to pay.
-Or you might choose a 15-year term for your refinanced loan, a move that will probably lower your interest rate.
+Or you might choose a 15-year term for your refinanced loan, a move that will probably give you a lower interest rate.

 Another option is to borrow more than you currently owe.
 That way, you can pay off your original loan and take the rest as cash, which you can use to renovate your home, start a business, or pursue another personal goal.
 This is known as cash-out refinancing.

-What are the cons of refinancing a mortgage?
+What is the disadvantage of refinancing your home?

 Before you make any major financial decision, you need to look at the negatives as well as the positives.
 So what are the disadvantages of refinancing?
-Let's look at five of the biggest downsides.
+Let's look at five of the biggest downsides to refinancing a mortgage.